 The Illinois Tollway system is composed of several toll roads that serve and connect the greater Chicago area with surrounding states.
 Those toll roads include the Tri-State Tollway, the Jane Addams Memorial Tollway, the Ronald Reagan Memorial Tollway, the Veterans Expressway, and the Illinois Route 390 Tollway.

 See below for additional information about toll classes and paying violations.

 The Illinois Tollway has announced cash toll collections have ended permanently.
 Cash customers should simply drive through and pay via the "Pay Unpaid Tolls" option.

-Illinois makes it possible for you to pay a missed toll within seven (7) days without incurring a penalty of any kind.
-However, you must know which plaza you missed so that you can look up the toll for that plaza.
-There is no way to search for a missed toll by using your vehicle license plate.
+Illinois makes it possible for you to pay a toll within fourteen (14) days without incurring an invoicing fee or penalty of any kind.
+However, you must know which plaza you used so that you can look up the toll for that plaza.

-If you can not or choose to not pay online, you may mail toll payments, with the proper toll form, within seven (7) days of the unpaid toll, or you may mail your toll invoice, if you have received one.
+If you can not or choose to not pay online, you may mail toll payments, with the proper toll form, within fourteen (14) days of the unpaid toll, or you may mail your toll invoice, if you have received one.

 P.O.
 Box 5382